November 16, 1927 in Minnesota, she moved to Odessa Texas with

 As Barbara was growing into maturity, her good looks were also

-blossoming, which garnered her attention.
+blossoming, which garnered the attention of local men.
 This type of attention was

 valued, even encouraged by her mother.
 She was known as a lively